Skew key polynomials and a generalized Littlewood-Richardson rule: Introduction

 where $c_{\lambda,\mu}^{\nu}$ is the number of saturated chains in \emph{Young's lattice} from $\lambda$ to $\nu$ satisfying certain conditions depending on $\mu$.
 Here Young's lattice is the partial order on integer partitions given by containment of Young diagrams.
 These so-called \emph{Littlewood--Richardson coefficients} arise in representation theory as the irreducible multiplicities for the tensor product of two irreducible representations for the general linear group and as the irreducible multiplicities for the induced tensor product of two irreducible representations for the symmetric group.
 They also appear geometrically, giving the number of points lying in a suitable intersection of three Grassmannian Schubert varieties.

 The \emph{key polynomials} are nonsymmetric polynomial generalizations of Schur polynomials first studied by Demazure \cite{Dem74a} in connection with Schubert varieties.
 Key polynomials are irreducible characters of Demazure modules for the general linear group \cite{Dem74} and represent Schubert classes for vexillary permutations \cite{LS90}.
 They form an important basis for the polynomial ring, and so we may consider their structure constants parallel to those for the Schur basis of symmetric polynomials.
-However, in stark contrast with the Schur case, the structure constants of key polynomials are not, in general, nonnegative, though Assaf and Quijada \cite{AQ18} have made progress on understanding the signs in the Pieri case.
+However, in stark contrast with the Schur case, the structure constants of key polynomials are not, in general, nonnegative, though Kouno \cite{Kuono} has partial results where nonnegativity holds and Assaf and Quijada \cite{AQ18} have made progress on understanding the signs in the Pieri case.

 Nevertheless, key polynomials appear in many of the myriad generalizations of the Littlewood--Richardson rule.
 One such rule is the \emph{flagged Littlewood--Richardson rule} of Reiner and Shimozono \cite{RS95}.
 Flagged Schur polynomials \cite{LS82} arise as those polynomials occuring both as key polynomials and as Schubert polynomials.
 Reiner and Shimozono \cite{RS95} considered the \emph{flagged skew Schur polynomials} and gave a nonnegative rule for their expansion into the key basis.
 Assaf \cite{Ass-W} considered a diagram containment-based skew analog of key polynomials along the same lines, but obtained nonnegativity results only in very special cases.